WW92030-STORAGE/WITNESS_CLONE/README.md

 - The grid is composed of Lines and enclosed Cells.
 - The solution line/curve is denoted as the Path.
 The Path will partition the grid into one or more Regions.
 - A Region is a set of grid Cells connected along the cardinal directions such that no two adjacent Cells have the Path as a border.
-- The Path must begin at a Starting Point (rendered as a circle) and end at an End Point (rendered as a rounded protrusion from the grid).
+- The Path must begin at a Starting Point (usually denoted by a circle) and end at an End Point (usually denoted by a rounded protrusion from the grid).

 # THE RULES